Philippines says China's reclamation causing ecological damage

 The Philippine foreign ministry added that Beijing also tolerated harmful fishing practices in Scarborough Shoal, called Bajo de Masinloc in the Philippines.
 Beijing seized control of the area in 2012 after a three-month standoff with Manila.

-Manila also criticised the statement of a Chinese foreign ministry spokeswoman detailing its plans in the reclaimed area, saying this would increase militarisation and threaten regional peace and stability.
+Manila also criticized the statement of a Chinese foreign ministry spokeswoman detailing its plans in the reclaimed area, saying this would increase militarization and threaten regional peace and stability.

 (Reporting by Manuel Mogato Editing by Clarence Fernandez)